 If you have a smartphone and a mobile data plan, you should be able to create a mobile WiFi hotspot to share your 3G or 4G connection with your other devices.

 Always make sure to protect your mobile hotspot with a strong password to prevent other people from using your data plan to connect to the internet.
 You should choose a password that’s at least 12 characters long, consists of numbers, letters, and special characters, and cannot be easily guessed.
-Avoid common passwords such as 12345QWERTY and don’t share your password with anyone else unless you’re willing to change it right after.

 Keep in mind that your smartphone’s battery will deplete faster with a mobile hotspot active.
 How much faster exactly depends on many factors, including the number of devices connected to the hotspot and the type of mobile connection.

 There’s such a massive demand for free public hotspots that there are entire apps dedicated to helping users find them.
 Hotspot database apps contain a huge list of WiFi hotspots around the world, and some even have passwords for hotspots that are not available to the public without paying.

 Here are our top 5 favorite hotspot database apps: